Proof of vaccination

-Anyone over 12 can now book an appointment for their first dose of the vaccine.
+Anyone born in 2009 or earlier can book an appointment for their first or second dose of the covid 19 vaccine.

 You can book a covid 19 vaccination appointment for: